n3hath4/playlisting/README.md

 - Project structure and HTML layouts (Will tailor colouring and positioning final stage)
 - Route planning and framework setup
 - Browse Route
-- User authentication with MySQL
+- User authentication with SQLite

 **In Progress:**
 - Genre-based discussion forums